alexenglish/VerusExtras/README.md

 See comments at the top of each script for usage information.

 Simple staker shields coinbases to a private address, then moves available private address balances to public addresses (randomly selected from those available, creating new addresses if necessary) for staking.
-This script can be run manually, set up as a cron job, or used with the blocknotify parameter to execute every X blocks.
+This script can be run manually, set up as a cron job, or used with the blocknotify parameter to execute every X blocks (not recommended if you're still syncing the chain).

 Sendmessage will send an encrypted private message using the memo field of a private transaction.
 It costs a fee to send, and sends a small amount of Verus to the receipient, both of these amounts are configurable.